 Reviews can help you build social proof and gain the trust of your visitors, which means more sales for your business.

 However, Facebook has its own built-in review system.
 If you already have a Facebook page, then followers can review your products and services on that platform.
-This is great for helping you build an engaging and trusted Facebook page.

-But it’s also a good idea to show these reviews on your WordPress website.
+It’s also a good idea to show these reviews on your WordPress website.
 That way, people can see all your positive reviews, even if they don’t visit your Facebook page.

 With that in mind, let’s see how to display your Facebook page reviews in WordPress.